armadaproject/armada-spark/docs/architecture.md

 While Spark seems to take some care around providing a defined interface for individual Cluster Managers, there's still a fair bit of cluster-specific code within `SparkSubmit`.
+While most of Spark supports an open "plugin" cluster manager architecture, SparkSubmit does not.

-Absent upstream integration, `armada-spark` maintains and provides it's own `ArmadaSparkSubmit` implementation which serves as a drop-in replacement.
+Therefore, `armada-spark` maintains and provides it's own `ArmadaSparkSubmit` implementation which serves as a drop-in replacement.